InterfaceConsciousness/interfaceconsciousness.github.io/_pages/about.md

 *	**Goal**: develop a computational framework, formal models, and operational tests that clarify, engineer, and extend the ways in which agents—biological or artificial—could interface with RS.

-	*	**Artificial phenomenology** is the study and creation (engineering) of interfaces that generate first-person perspectives in (natural or artificial) systems.[^note] Mathematization is essential for bridging first-person experience and computational system design (especially via tools from topology and category theory).
+*	**Artificial phenomenology** is the study and creation (engineering) of interfaces that generate first-person perspectives in (natural or artificial) systems.[^1] This is more regular text.[^note]

+[^1]: This is the footnote itself.
+[^note]: This is another footnote.

+Mathematization is essential for bridging first-person experience and computational system design (especially via tools from topology and category theory).

 *	**Integrates scholarship in the humanities** within a technology-driven research setting.